-The Value of EFG Membership
+The Value of HEFG Membership

-EFG members are proud contributors to a learning community of peers who are dedicated to advancing the effectiveness of grantmaking in the Hawaiʻi environmental space.
+HEFG members are proud contributors to a learning community of peers who are dedicated to advancing the effectiveness of grantmaking in the Hawaiʻi environmental space.

 A learning community

-EFG members are thinkers and leaders who are interested in an array of topics including conservation, biocultural restoration, climate resiliency and adaptation, renewable energy, agriculture and food security, long-term sustainability, environmental justice, green infrastructure, and more.
+HEFG members are thinkers and leaders who are interested in an array of topics including conservation, biocultural restoration, climate resiliency and adaptation, renewable energy, agriculture and food security, long-term sustainability, environmental justice, green infrastructure, and more.

-EFG Gatherings
+HEFG Gatherings

-EFG members convene quarterly to learn from one another and gain access to community leaders, subject matter experts, and policy makers.
+HEFG members convene quarterly to learn from one another and gain access to community leaders, subject matter experts, and policy makers.

 Gatherings are coordinated and curated to align with member interests and spotlight successful long-term projects, cutting-edge initiatives, partnerships, and innovative solutions in the environmental sphere.